Contact Center Solutions Featured Article

 One of the service providers offering proactive support services is Mikrotec, a Kentucky-based Internet service provider that has branded this service Pro-Alert.
 Pro-Alert offers the broadband provider “live, dynamic visibility” into the performance and availability of every subscriber and application across the entire network ecosystem.
 This enables Mikrotec to proactively take action on an issue before one of their customers has even noticed that there might be a problem.

-With Pro-Alert, the subscriber analysis system presents the customer service representative (CSR (News - Alert)) team with a daily list of subscribers that have undergone significant changes in their normal application activity over the past 24 hour cycle.
+With Pro-Alert, the subscriber analysis system presents the customer service representative (CSR) team with a daily list of subscribers that have undergone significant changes in their normal application activity over the past 24 hour cycle.
 In addition, the system allows the CSRs to drill down into the issue to gather the information needed to resolve the problem.
 For instance, the subscriber’s PC could be infected with a spambot, or any number of other variants that have been distributed out into the Internet.
 Unlike a DPI product, the technology underpinning Pro-Alert provides dynamic views of the application, subscriber and network interactions but does not dig down into the actual payloads themselves.
 Service providers can use flow-based, IP-level data that provides visibility across the entire application infrastructure, without deploying expensive inline hardware or software agents down to the subscriber’s household.
 As a result, service providers have the information they need to isolate and resolve the situation without crossing the line into privacy issues.

 Armed with this information, a designated CSR will immediately call the subscriber to report a potential problem.
 In the months since Mikrotec first introduced the service, the service provider has been consistently identifying and resolving issues for dozens of subscribers before problems occur.
 In the past, when Mikrotec customers would call to report problems, these issues were escalated beyond the CSRs to network operations personnel and often required the expertise of several different employees and hours of analysis to actually pinpoint the source of the problem.
 Now, using Pro-Alert, Mikrotec’s support team can alert customers about issues before the customer has even noticed that there is a problem – leading to increased customer satisfaction and stickiness.

-So as the battles continue to be waged between the FCC (News - Alert) and Comcast and the larger broadband providers and the smaller Tier 2 and Tier 3 players – one thing is clear: the customer cannot get lost in the shuffle.
+So as the battles continue to be waged between the FCC and Comcast and the larger broadband providers and the smaller Tier 2 and Tier 3 players – one thing is clear: the customer cannot get lost in the shuffle.
 Investments in customer service can have a tangible impact on customer perceptions and in the end – subscriber loyalty.
 With proactive customer support, these smaller providers are sending a clear message to some of their larger counterparts– the customer is still king.

 Edited by Stefania Viscusi